project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 Before installing Sunbird on your laptop or desktop, ensure that the you have the necessary resources and compliant target systems.

+> Developer installation is only for the web application and cannot be installed on mobile application

 ## Intended Audience